Russian Empire: Most Holy Synod

-The Most Holy Synod (established in 1721) was the supreme organ of government of the Orthodox Church in Russia.
-It was presided over by a lay Procurator, representing the emperor, and consisted of the three metropolitans of Moscow, Saint Petersburg, and Kiev, the Archbishop of Georgia, and a number of bishops sitting in rotation.
+The Most Holy Synod, established in 1721, was the supreme organ of government of the Russian Orthodox Church.
+It was presided over by a lay procurator, representing the emperor, and consisted of the three metropolitans of Moscow, Saint Petersburg, and Kiev, the Archbishop of Georgia, and a number of bishops sitting in rotation.

 Senate

-The Senate (Pravitelstvuyushchi Senat, i.e. directing or governing senate), originally established during the Government reform of Peter the Great, consisted of members nominated by the emperor.
+The Governing Senate (Pravitelstvuyushchi Senat), originally established during the government reform of Peter the Great, consisted of members nominated by the emperor.
 Its wide variety of functions were carried out by the different departments into which it was divided.
 It was the supreme court of cassation; an audit office; a high court of justice for all political offences; and one of its departments fulfilled the functions of a heralds' college.
 It also had supreme jurisdiction in all disputes arising out of the administration of the empire, notably in differences between representatives of the central power and the elected organs of local self-government.
 Lastly, it promulgated new laws, a function which theoretically gave it a power akin to that of the Supreme Court of the United States, of rejecting measures not in accordance with fundamental laws.